 PE and Forest School

-Our PE day is Tuesday.
-This half term the focus will be Hockey.
+Our PE days are Thursday and Friday.
+Autumn 2 will be dodgeball and gymnastics.
 Please come to school wearing your correct PE kit.
 This must be a red t-shirt, plain black shorts, leggings or joggers and a plain black hoodie or red school fleece.
 No logos please.
 Trainers can be worn to school on PE days.

-You should have had your ParentMail for Forest School containing information about suitable clothing.
-Forest School will be on Wednesdays for 6F and Thursdays for 6C.
+You should have had your ParentMail for Forest School containing information about the Spring term.

 Children in year 6 who walk to school are allowed to bring a mobile phone.
 Please make sure you talk to your child about the correct way to manage bringing phones to school, particularly with regards to them being turned off, both within school and inside the grounds.
 If they need to contact you after school, they need to wait until they have passed through the gate.